JeffGiroux/nginxaas-for-azure/README.md

 ```

 ## Monitor and Metrics
 This demo automatically associates a managed identity to the NGINX deployment and enables diagnostics.
 NGINX will publish application telemetry data to Azure Monitor, and you can review/analyze/alert on those metrics.
-See [Enable NGINX for Azure Monitoring](https://docs.nginx.com/nginxaas/azure/monitoring/enable-monitoring/) for more info.
+See [Enable NGINXaaS for Azure Monitoring](https://docs.nginx.com/nginxaas/azure/monitoring/enable-monitoring/) for more info.

 ![NGINX Azure Monitor Metrics Explorer](./images/nginx-metrics-explorer.png)